Extraction of Proton Trace Anomaly Energy from Near-Threshold $\phi$ and $J/\psi$ photo-productions: Abstract

 \section{Abstract}

-The trace anomalous energy contribution to the proton mass is an important and interesting ingredient of the QCD mass structure.
-In experiments, it is under discussions on how to measure the trace anomalous energy.
-The scale-dependence of the proton trace anomaly is still unclear.
-To connect the theory with the experiment, we extract the trace anomaly and study its scale-dependence by analyzing the near-threshold photoproduction data of $\phi$ and J/$\psi$ vector mesons.
-We use the vector-meson-dominance model and the QCD Van der Waals interaction suggested by D. Kharzeev.
-We find that the quantum anomalous energy to the proton mass is scale-dependent and it can be described by $M_a=0.25\exp(-A/\mu^2)M_N$ with $A=0.101\pm0.029$ GeV$^2$.
-This empirical formula agrees with the LQCD calculation at $\mu^2=4$ GeV$^2$.
-Based on the result, the corresponding evolution equation is given for the proton trace anomaly.
+The trace anomalous energy contribution to the proton mass is a very important topic in non-perturbative QCD and hadron physics.
+In experiments, it is under the hot discussions on how to measure the trace anomalous energy.
+The QCD interpretation of proton trace anomaly is still not clear.
+To connect the theory with the experiment, we extract the trace anomaly by analyzing the near-threshold photo-production data of $\phi$ and J/$\psi$ vector mesons.
+Based on the vector-meson-dominance model and QCD Van der Waals representation, we find that the percentage of trace anomaly in the proton mass ranges from $16\%$ to $24\%$, which is of similar order of magnitude as the 23$\%$ given by Lattice QCD.
+We also provide the approximate magnitudes of the systematic uncertainties of the extracted results from the model assumptions as well as the data fitting procedures.
+We give relative statistical uncertainties of 17.2$\%$, 17.7$\%$, 3.6$\%$, and 8.2$\%$, total relative systematic uncertainties of 21.4$\%$, 54.2$\%$, 37.2$\%$, and 25.7$\%$, for the analyses of the GlueX, LEPS, CLAS, and SAPHIR data, respectively.
+We argue that the near-threshold $\Upsilon$ photo-production experiments are more beneficial for the measurement of trace anomaly in proton mass in the future.